pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 So it's probably save to assume that `58` is the opcode that allows the host to query the plugin for it's VST version.
 Which would make it the `effGetVstVersion`.

+# chunks
+In the [C-snippet above](#effgetprogramnameindexed), we also get an interesting result for opcode `23`: the return value is a reasonable number (791), and something is written to the `ptr`.

+If we take a closer look on what is written, we see that the plugin wrote the address of some heap-allocated memory into our buffer.